 At least a quarter of our poll respondents put travel-related items at the top of their bucket lists.
 Standout destinations were:

 – Touring western national parks

-Machu Picchu – a popular Bucket List choice
+– South America (Machu Picchu is a popular Bucket List choice)

 – Australia and New Zealand